What about lessons during the COVID-19 pandemic?

 We definitely recommend that you do so.
 As you progress with your training you will notice that on certain days your voice isn't doing what it was doing the day before.
 If you keep all your recordings, you'll learn to find a lesson in your collection that addresses the specific problem you may be having that day.
 And... listening back to some of your earlier lessons can be quite a boost!!

 Will we work on anything besides technique during my lessons?

 Absolutely!
 It takes a lot more to deliver a song than just hitting all the notes in all the right places.
 We'll work on rhythm, phrasing, styling, emotional content, etc. as soon as you can sing through your current song without technical difficulties.
-In addition you can visit the occasional workshops I put together to work on your "non-technical" skills even more.
+In addition you can visit the occasional workshops we put together to work on your "non-technical" skills even more.

 I've heard that you need to sing Classical music to get your voice going... but I'm not really into Classical.
 Is that a problem?

 Oh no, absolutely not!
 We will find songs in your preferred musical genres (anything goes!) and teach you how to apply what you learn about technique and style to them.
-We never let a student work on a song he/she doesn't like!
+We never let a student work on a song he/she/they doesn't like!